HST grism spectroscopy of z~3 massive quiescent galaxies: Approaching the metamorphosis: Spectroscopic confirmation

 ID 10 shows excess flux at 11870 \AA\ .
-The secondary peak in the redshift probability distribution is placed at z=2.3, where the fitting routine is attempting at reproducing the two most prominent absorption lines with H$\delta$ and H$\gamma$ instead of H$\epsilon$ and H$\delta$ favored by the best fitting template.
+The secondary peak in the redshift probability distribution is placed at z=2.3, where the fitting routine attempts to reproduce the two most prominent absorption lines with H$\delta$ and H$\gamma$ instead of H$\epsilon$ and H$\delta$ favoured by the best-fitting template.
 This redshift is not low enough to explain the excess flux with a [OII]$\lambda$3727 emission line.
-Such line would have to be placed at z=2.18 yet it would not match with any of the absorption features present in the spectrum.
+Such line would have to be placed at z=2.18, yet it would not match any of the absorption features present in the spectrum.
 We therefore interpret it as a spurious noise-driven feature.